jedrazb/j.blaszyk.me/src/pages/bikepacking-in-sweden/index.md

 We followed EuroVelo 10 - Baltic Sea Cycle Route, southwards from Stockholm, the country’s vibrant capital, to Malmö, going most of the time along the see.

-<iframe src="https://ridewithgps.com/embeds?type=route&id=38399851&metricUnits=true&sampleGraph=true" style="width: 1px; min-width: 100%; height: 700px; border: none;" scrolling="no"></iframe>

 We cycled from Stockholm (Nynäshamn port) to Ystad, the point of departure of our ferry headed home.
 The bikepacking journey took us 8 days.
 We averaged the distance of roughly 115km a day.
 The route was **hilly** with many short up- and downhills, for the first 4 days we were averaging more thn 1000m elevation gain per day.
 It was quite straining especially when cycling on a fully loaded bike - we carried around 20kg of equipment and supplies.
 The route became progressively flatter and easier as we got near Kalmar and Karlskrona.
-The wind was not a big problem as for the majority of the route was covered by trees.
+The wind was not a big problem as for the majority of the route we were rode covered by trees.

 ![Route](./town.jpg)

-A gravel bike is advisible as much of the route leads along graver and tarmac roads.
+A gravel bike is advisible as much of the route leads along gravel and tarmac roads.
 35mm-42mm tyres worked great for us.

 Some stats from Strava: